 Modern Technology School is a proctoring site for the National Center for Competency Testing.
-The student is eligible to sit for the National Certification for Medical Assisting.
-Successful completion of the entire program, including the didactic & clinical internship, is required before issuing the certification.
+Upon graduation the student is eligible to sit for the National Certification for Medical Assisting.
+Successful completion of the entire program, including the didactic & clinical internship, is required before issuing a diploma.
 An MTS school diploma must be submitted to obtain CMA certification.